Integrated Sciences 3 (IS-3)

 Knowledge for Practice

-• Apply foundational sciences* knowledge to understand and explain the interconnectedness of different organ systems and the influence of systemic diseases on this balance.
+• Apply foundational sciences* knowledge to understand and explain the interconnectedness of different organ systems and the influence of systemic diseases and normal aging on this balance.

 • Understand the pathophysiology of common diseases affecting multiple organ systems and describe the mechanism of disease of associated manifestations.